ArunEj/Task_Management/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.19.

+### Angular setup

+1. `npm install`
+2. Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.